 The Molly Marie Prospect may or may not ever be a high-tonnage operation, but it does not need to be………….. it will accomplish great returns with ore grade alone.
-There is the potential for the Prospect to be a large low grade high-sulfidation gold and/or a base metals mine someday, but a small footprint, low capital, fabulous return on investment is what it is now.
+There is the potential for the Prospect to be a large low grade high-sulfidation gold and/or a base metals (Zinc and Copper) mine someday, but a small footprint, low capital, fabulous return on investment is what it is now.

 It is foreseen that the Prospect will be mined by shallow underground means, less than 500 feet below the surface.
-Like Goldfield, the best bonanza supergene gold ore at the Prospect is within 100 feet of the surface, and much has been removed as indicated by seismic survey.
+Like Goldfield, the best bonanza supergene gold ore at the Prospect is within 100 feet of the surface, and some has been removed as indicated by seismic survey.
 However, much supergene ore may remain under basalt and at the bottom of filled-in pits where it was missed by Spanish and Mexican miners.
 At the Mormon Stope, high Au grade continued to a depth of 400 feet, and the same would be expected at the Prospect, but in magnitudes-greater volume.